benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-05-15-sorting-in-ruby.md

 list.sort_by { |elem| key(elem) }
 ```

 It looks like using `sort_by` saves us a little bit of typing.
-But we are also saving a lot of computation time, potentially.
+But we are also saving a lot of computation steps, potentially.
 Remember from above: what is happening "under the hood" when we invoke `sort_by` in the way just described is something like this:

 ```ruby
 list.map { |elem| [elem, key(elem)] }